VanchoDimitrov/iGamingPaymentProcessing/README.md

-# iGaming Payment Processing and Game Playing prototype system integration
+# iGaming Payment Processing and Game Management proposed prototype system architecture
-iGaming Payment Processing prototype architecture by using Flyweight design pattern and the c# programming language.
+Payment Processing proposed architecture and Game Management by using design patterns in c#